The new year is the perfect time for a fresh new start. In this guide, you’ll discover tips for getting organized in the new year.

 - Empty – Take everything out of the space you want to organize and wipe down the surfaces to remove dirt and debris.

 - Assess – Sort everything into three piles: Keep, Donate, Trash.
 Then within your “Keep” pile, sort and group items by similar category.
 Now look around your space and determine how you can create zones or areas within that space for each category.

 - Store – Move everything you’ve sorted that you want to “Keep” into storage containers or systems and label them.
 In this step, you may need to measure the storage space and purchase additional or different containers that better fit the space.

 - Yearn – Set your mind to maintaining this space long term.
 Look at how everything is now neat, labeled and in its proper zone.
 Whenever you take something out of one of the storage bins or baskets, commit to putting it back where you found it.
 The key to staying organized is to actively yearn and desire for it to stay that way.

 Next, you need to surround yourself with a support system.
 These are the people who will cheer you on when you tackle your first project and give you a listening ear when you get frustrated.

 That’s the idea behind our Clutter Keeper Fresh Start Bootcamp.
-In January 2021, I am hosting my very first live bootcamp.
+In January 2022, I am hosting my very first live boot camp.
 We will come together and support each other as we organize our lives.
 I’ll share exact tricks and shortcuts that help me keep my family organized and we will learn how to rally our family to help us!
-You don’t want to miss this – sign up for the bootcamp immediately.
+You don’t want to miss this – sign up for the boot camp immediately.